 I thoroughly enjoyed every page of this book.
 I learned more about colonial New England agriculture and animal husbandry; about bartering and keeping track of who owed whom what when money didn’t exchange hands; about surveying tricky bits of land, the opening of new townships, and deeds and their dower thirds and the fraction of a house that a widow could end up with—and much much more.
 I had some knowledge of many of the topics in the book, but Brown invariably taught me more.

 The book itself is beautifully designed and laid out.
 Honestly, I don’t usually notice these things—I’m all about the words and the pictures, and the heck with aesthetics.
 The type here is clean and sharp and clear; a scholar’s margin is sometimes used for small illustrations and captions, but otherwise available to cretins like me who insist on creating a penciled dialogue with a book.
 Citations and comments are in endnotes at the back of the book; ordinarily I prefer footnotes, but in this case I think that they would detract from the beauty of the page and so endnotes were in fact the better way to go.
 The work is very well sourced, and I marked a good number of citations with “read!”— to learn more about colonial New England history.
 The index seems well done, although I penciled in a few additional entries of my own.
-A few blank pages follow the index—thank you to whoever decided that, I always want end-pages for additional notes!
+I was happy to find that a few blank pages follow the index— I always appreciate these for writing additional notes!

 Anyone interested in eighteenth-century America will appreciate and enjoy this book—it’s a must-read.
 Thank you to Jerald E. Brown and Donna-Bell Garvin, for both illustrating daily life of two hundred years ago and providing a wonderful example of a scholarly yet accessible work.